AmmarOkran/CrackRefineNet/README.md

 ## Pretrained Weights
 You can download the **pretrained weights** of our proposed CrackRefineNet model from the table below.
 After downloading, place each checkpoint file inside the **`/checkpoints`** directory located in the root of this repository.
-If the folder does not exist, create it manually using:
+If the folder does not exist, create it using:

 ```bash
 mkdir checkpoints